life-itself/web3/notes/post-state-technocracy.md

 * **Claim 2:** "The state can (and should) be hollowed out"
   * "Nation states are being dissolved from within.
 The internet is global, the internet is the basis of human life, so borders should not exist."
     *    “No borders politics” is legitimately a divergence from classical right wing positions.
 Usually resonates with far-left positions.
 This is an interesting shift in thinking.
-  * "We can replace all of the state's legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.""
+  * "We can replace all of the state's legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps."
     * Replacing the DMV and the tax authority with automation is a genuinely appealing idea to many people.
 Replacing it with the private sector is more controversial.
     *  People have successfully built antifragile services that exist outside the regulatory perimeter that have endured the test of time:
         * ThePirateBay has existed since 2003 despite government attempts to remove it from the internet.
 No government cares enough to really pursue it because it only infringes on the private sector and there’s no political will to shut it down.